ec-jrc/datacite-to-dcat-ap/documentation/Mappings.md

 </table>

 <h3><a name="mapping-2nd-level">2nd-level mappings</a></h3>
-<p>The mappings illustrated in this section concern the 2nd-level elements in the Datacite metadata schema.</p>
+<p>The mappings illustrated in this section concern the 2nd-level elements in the DataCite metadata schema.</p>
 <p>These elements, and the corresponding mappings, are grouped in the following classes:</p>
 <ul>
 <li>Elements with child elements</li>